UniversalShading/spec/SyntaxProposals.md

   ^ out
 }

+@fragment
-fragment float4 fragShader(in:       ColorInOut as stage_in,
+float4 fragShader(in:       ColorInOut as stage_in,
                            uniforms: Uniform(0),
                            colorMap: texture2d<half>(0)) {